You really get to know your push mower when you’re using it once or twice a week through the most demanding part of the mowing season.

 Because of the damage a low engine oil level can cause to your push mower, it is good practice to check the engine oil level before each mowing.
 Doing so may catch engine problems at an early stage before it develops into a larger issue.

-To fix, bring your engine oil level to the correct level using the lines on your dipstick for reference.
+To fix this, bring your engine oil level to the correct level using the lines on your dipstick for reference.
 If you caught your problem soon enough, you may be able to fix it by adding engine oil and identifying the reason why your engine level is low.

 If you didn’t catch it early, you could have serious engine damage that should be diagnosed by an experienced small engine mechanic.